LanguageMachines/clariah-plus-tasks/README.md

+These are the tasks for CLARIAH-PLUS:

-These are the tasks for CLARIAH-PLUS for the Centre of Language and Speech Technology, Radboud University, Nijmegen
+* In ``clst/`` are the tasks for the Centre of Language and Speech Technology, Radboud University, Nijmegen
+* In ``di.huc/`` are the tasks for Digital Infrastructure, Humanities Cluster, KNAW

 Edit the ``*.md`` files as needed.